What should I expect on a Sunday morning?

 We eagerly bring our children before the Lord in worship.
 All are conceived in sin (Psalm 51:5) and all need the forgiveness (Romans 3:19, 23) He gives in Word (John 20:22-23) and Sacrament (Acts 2:38-39; Ephesians 5:25-26; Matthew 26:26-28; John 6:32-33) no matter the age (Psalm 22:9-10, 71:5-6; Matthew 21:16; Luke 10:21).
 Therefore, we ask that your children remain in worship with us, unless it becomes absolutely necessary to remove them for a time.
 There is no better way to train up our children than by them watching and absorbing, and as they learn about God and what all He has done for us, may we learn from them simple faith so that we too receive the kingdom of God as they do.

 What if I need to leave the sanctuary during service?

-Our focus in worship is on receiving Christ through Word and Sacrament as a family of believers, not on a finely tuned and orchestrated event with the right atmosphere.
-If you need to leave the sanctuary for any reason, please feel free to do so.
-We only ask that if you are able to wait for a “transition” in the liturgy you please do so, especially if we are in the middle of reading from God’s Word, listening to the sermon, or in prayer.
-If it is an emergency, though, please do not hesitate to do what you need to do!
+Our worship service isn’t a show.
+Our focus is on receiving Christ through Word and Sacrament as a family of believers, not on a finely tuned and orchestrated event which requires the “right atmosphere” or it is ruined.
+It’s more like sitting down together for a conversation and a meal at our Father’s dinner table.
+If you need to leave the sanctuary for any reason please feel free to do so.
+If you are able to wait for a transition in the service it would be preferred to minimize distraction from the gifts of grace and maintain reverence, but if it cannot wait please do not hesitate to do what you need to do!
+There is no guilt.